jeraldrich/blog/docs/python_go_future.rst

 Instead of classes in Go, you have interfaces and structs.
 Structs are collections of strongly declared types, which can also include interfaces.
 Interfaces are a collection of structs or a method doing one thing.

-Go by design, encourages a composition pattern approach to object oriented programming rather than an elegant, but but eventually complex, class inheritance hierarchy.
+Go by design, encourages a composition pattern approach to object oriented programming rather than an elegant, but eventually complex, class inheritance hierarchy.

 Instead of thinking about all the different types of cars a vehicle can be, design your vehicle so it can be easily used in ways you didn't think of - such as a bike.
 Instead of defining a base class with an engine and what your idea of 'vehicle' means, instead design 'vehicle' to mean a collection of individual parts assembled together that serve a specific purpose.